HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/access.md

 - **Title**: "IQ"
 - **Info Button**: Displays a tooltip with important information about the IQ, including a message that content is automatically generated and should be reviewed before use to avoid inclusion of personal or confidential information.
 - **Start a new conversation Button**: Starts a fresh session — current context will be cleared permanently
-- **Dialog view / Collapse Button**: Toggles between the Dialog view and the previous view (Panel view or Floating view)
+- **Full view / Collapse Button**: Toggles between the Full view and the previous view (Panel view or Compact view)
 - **Close Button**: Closes IQ

 ### Chat Content Area